Skip to main contentSkip to navigation

 Why not use chip-off recovery on Maxio SSDs?

 The Maxio MAP1602 uses hardware-level AES-256 encryption with keys fused to the controller silicon.
 Desoldering the NAND chips and reading them in a programmer produces only encrypted data.
-The only recovery path is reviving the original controller through board-level component repair so it can decrypt its own NAND contents.
+The only theoretical recovery path is reviving the original controller so it can decrypt its own NAND contents, which depends on professional firmware utility coverage being available for that controller.

 Can you recover deleted files from a Maxio MAP1602 SSD?